just-the-docs/just-the-docs-tests/collections/_customization/custom-callout-color.md

 # Custom callout color

-1. Create `_sass/custom/custom.scss` file containing:
+1. In a clone of this tests site, create `_sass/custom/setup.scss` containing:

     ```scss
     $pink-000: #f77ef1;